‘We will do whatever we have to’: Teams practicing one day ahead of KSHSAA vote to potentially delay winter sports

-The KSHSAA Executive Director says tomorrow’s decision is not taken lightly but the board of directors is trying to do what is best for students, schools, and all of Kansas.
+The KSHSAA Executive Director says Tuesday’s decision is not taken lightly, but the board of directors is trying to do what is best for students, schools, and all of Kansas.

 One coach in the USD 259 school district says his students have been wearing masks and practicing safely to make sure they can play on December 3rd when the season starts.